 We cannot live without salt, just like water.

-Salt is absolutely necessary for human beings.
+Salt is indispensable for human beings.

-This is the birth of Japanese salt.
+This is the birth of Japanese Salt.

 1. Fermentation and Salt